navid0308/A1Evo_MJ_Custom/README.md

 ## Changelogs
 ### Update 2/26/2026 PureEQ v3.2.3 changelog -
-* Use a wider 300-3khz midrange bandwidth for time aligning speakers instead of the 500-2khz region
+* Use a wider 300-3khz midrange bandwidth for time aligning speakers instead of the narrower 500-2khz region
   * Seems to be marginally more accurate

 ### Update 2/23/2026 PureEQ v3.2.2 changelog -